|

 happened.

-allowed to interrupt.
+interrupt.
 They were not on the Psionic Guard

 compound, they were aboard Bri's flagship.
 Wexli had been